jewlexx/sfss/TELEMETRY.md

 You can opt-out of telemetry by setting the `SFSU_TELEMETRY_DISABLED` environment variable to `1`, by passing the `--no-telemetry` flag, or running `sfsu telemetry off`.

 Thank you for helping us make sfsu better!

+## Discuss

+We would love to hear your thoughts on telemetry.

+You can post them [on the discussion page](https://github.com/orgs/winpax/discussions/917).